 The paddle handle is gripped the same way one grips a pen when writing with the thumb and index finger in the front while the remaining three fingers slightly curled around the back of the racket for support.

 Penhold grip types

-• It allows free movement of the wrist leading to excellent forehead strokes.
+- It allows free movement of the wrist leading to excellent forehead strokes.
 You often use a lot of space when playing to get into the proper position for slams.